lifemapper/lifemapper.github.io/_coll-training/sdmTraining.md

 ## Species Distribution Modeling

-1. To request species distribution modeling on species data in the Lifemapper installation, go to the left pane of the webpage, titled "Lifemapper SDM | New Project".
+1. To request species distribution modeling on species data in the Biotaphy installation, go to the left pane of the webpage, titled "Biotaphy SDM | New Project".

 1. There are four headings in the right pane.
 The first three are input sections, SPECIES DATA, ALGORITHMS, and INPUT LAYERS.
 The fourth, SUBMIT PROJECT allows you to submit